dangminhduc/aws-solution-architecture-professional-note/README.md

 - AWS Transcribe is an automatic speech recognition service that use machine learning models to convert audio to text.
 Polly is the opposite way(text to speech)
 - API Gateway supported response types: https://docs.aws.amazon.com/apigateway/latest/developerguide/supported-gateway-response-types.html
   - When client attemps to invoke unsupported API method or resources, API Gateway will return 403 MISSING_AUTHENTICATION_TOKEN, not 404 by default
+- In API Gateway, response can be cached reduce load to backend